 The influence of Confucianism in Vietnam

 The profound impact of Confucianism remains strong in Vietnam.
-Social order is defined by its principles, and the rituals or deference and obedience are still observed.
-Unlike the West, teachers and education are held in high esteem, children defer to their parents, even in middle age and beyond, and most wives still follow the wishes of their husbands without question.
+Social order is defined by its principles, and the rituals of deference and obedience are still observed.
+Unlike in the West, teachers, and education are held in high esteem, children defer to their parents, even in middle age and beyond, and most wives still follow the wishes of their husbands without question.

 However, the value of Confucianism as a moderating influence upon social behavior is being rapidly superseded by the need for flexibility and openness in a developing society.